-Fern's business targets predictable growth for its shareholders and owns and operates assets that are reducing emissions and improving healthcare options.
+Fern's business targets sustainable growth for its shareholders, so it's no coincidence that it includes assets that are reducing emissions and improving healthcare options.
 We believe these sectors make sound investment sense.

 ESG issues are considered within the investment process to mitigate risk and improve the risk return of investments.
 This approach utilises the Sustainability Accounting Standards Board (SASB) Materiality Map, which helps the investment team identify and mitigate material risk exposure.